 This stanza indicates that the relationship that happened “last year” has come to an end, and the narrator is putting on the pretense of acting as though she is beyond it.
-Specifically, she declares that she will “not think of” this fellow, which indicates that she is “think[ing]” about the relationship, but planning to stop.
-This reveals a desire for future strength and independence that she has not yet accomplished, but the final two lines of the poem taint that concept by declaring that she will “like the Spring because it is simply Spring [a]s the thrushes do.”
-While the statement could be interpreted that she is planning to start enjoying life for other reasons beyond this “you,” she is naming only things that mattered to her former companion as what she will to cling to.
+Specifically, she declares that she will “not think of” this fellow, which indicates that she is “think[ing]” about the relationship but planning to stop.
+This reveals a desire for future strength and independence that she has not yet accomplished, but the final two lines of I so liked Spring taint that concept by declaring that she will “like the Spring because it is simply Spring [a]s the thrushes do.”
+While the statement could be interpreted that she is planning to start enjoying life for other reasons beyond this “you,” she is naming only things that mattered to her former companion as what she will cling to.

 This means that while she is insisting that she will “not think of” him “[t]his year,” deep down, memories of him linger within her as she clings to the season in which she had him and the “thrushes” that he “so liked.”
 By this, the reader can clearly see the falsehood that was earlier addressed since the narrator has not fully left behind this romantic interest, and she is using too-bold words—mirrored in the “Spring” capitalization—to put on a too-large show that the reader can still see through.
 Though she wants to pretend she is beyond this, she seemingly is not, tainting her position on the matter with pretension.

-Overall, a presumed need for maturity seems to shine from this poem, as well as an apparent notion of being true to oneself.
+Overall, a presumed need for maturity seems to shine from I so liked Spring, as well as an apparent notion of being true to oneself.
 These seem to be elements that the poet wishes to impart to the reader, making them the primary themes of the work.